-Search “climate emergency” + “[name of your council]” to quickly find out if they have declared a climate emergency.
+Use an online search engine like Google and type in “climate emergency” + “[name of your council]” to quickly find out if they have declared a climate emergency.
 There will usually be a story in the local paper or on the council website.

-If they haven’t declared a climate emergency, maybe that is something you can weave into your campaign.
 Though the council doesn’t need to declare a climate emergency to adopt a Climate Action Plan, it could do both at the same time.

 Is the council running any community consultation events on climate change?

 The council might also be running a consultation event on climate change – they may also call it a "citizens' assembly on climate".
 These are great opportunities to talk about adopting a Climate Action Plan with the council and other residents in the area.
 You may also make some useful contacts and new people may want to join the Climate Action group too.